epsitec-sa/electrum/README.md

   the component properties.
 The component should implement a _getter_ named `styleProps` which returns a hash with the meaningful properties.

+## Component with a single style function

+A component linked with a style definition consisting of a single style function will expose following method and property:

+* `styles` &rarr; a _styles object_ which can be set on DOM element `style` properties; the styles object is compatible with Radium.
+It exposes a `with()` function which can be used to obtain an updated _styles object_ into which additional styles have been merged.
+* `mergeStyles(s1, s2, ...)` &rarr; a _hash_ containing the merged styles.

 # Wrapping and automatic component extensions

 `Electrum.wrap()` returns a new component `class`, which will be treated as a